iot-edge-foundation/iot-edge-tradfri/README.md

 }
 ```

-*Note*: the name of the module of a combination of IoT Edge device name/module name will be used as the application name (depending on the 'useExtendedApplicationName' desired property).
+*Note*: the name of the module or a combination of IoT Edge device name/module name will be used as the application name (depending on the 'useExtendedApplicationName' desired property).

-The returned "application secret" has to be filled in in the desired property:
+The returned "application secret" has to be filled in in the desired property too:

 * appSecret

-The desired properties will look like:
+Now, the desired properties will look like:

 ```
 {